MatteoBasili/chandy-lamport-project/README.md

 environment.
 See [How to Write Go Code](https://golang.org/doc/code.html).
 <br><br>
-* Once you set up your environment, first configure your network by editing the `net_config.json` file: for each node it is necessary to enter the index within the network (starting from 0), the name (“P” + node index), the IP address, the RPC port and the port of the application that manages the node same; then, it is necessary to enter the initial balance of the nodes and the number of attempts for the connection between the system components ("sendAttempts"), beyond which the system crushes.
+* Once you set up your environment, first configure your network by editing the `net_config.json` file: for each node it is necessary to insert the index within the network (starting from 0), the name (“P” + node index), the IP address, the RPC port and the port of the application that manages the node; then, it is necessary to insert the initial balance of the nodes and the number of connection attempts  ("sendAttempts") between the system components, beyond which the system crushes.

 ## Usage
 1) Launch the network nodes.
 The command to launch a node is as follows: